vrischmann/ghmirror/README.md

 You need to set these environment variables one way or another:

   * PORT                          the listen address port
   * SECRET                        the secret used by GitHub for the Webhook
-  * PERSONALACCESSTOKEN       the token used to authenticate to the GitHub API
+  * PERSONAL\_ACCESS\_TOKEN       the token used to authenticate to the GitHub API
-  * POLLFREQUENCY             the frequency at which to poll the repositories list (written as 60s, 1m, 1h, etc)
+  * POLL\_FREQUENCY               the frequency at which to poll the repositories list (written as 60s, 1m, 1h, etc)
   * WEBHOOK\_ENDPOINT             the webhook endpoint URL to use when creating a webhook
-  * WEBHOOK\_VALIDOWNERLOGINS the list of valid owners when creating a webhook.
+  * WEBHOOK\_VALID\_OWNER\_LOGINS the list of valid owners when creating a webhook.
 Put your username in here.
-  * REPOSITORIESPATH          the path where ghmirror will clone the repositories
+  * REPOSITORIES\_PATH            the path where ghmirror will clone the repositories
-  * DATABASEPATH              the path of the ghmirror database file
+  * DATABASE\_PATH                the path of the ghmirror database file

 ghmirror will regularly poll the GitHub API for the list of repositories, iterate through each one of them and do the following: